-The 2022 Plan has updated the Future Land Use Map (FLUM) with the addition of the 2013 Two-Mile Planning and Town Peripheral Future Land Use Plan maps, which are still valid with the addition of the annexation of Red Hill as a significant protected parcel and designated as Recreation/Open Space on the Future Land Use Map.
+The 2013 Two-Mile Planning and Town Peripheral Future Land Use Plan maps are still valid with the addition of the annexation of Red Hill as a significant protected parcel and designated as Recreation/Open Space on the Future Land Use Map.

-Other plans and studies informed the goals and strategies found in this Plan.
-Notably much work has been completed in planning for climate action and resiliency through the Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) Report from 2019, the Climate and Energy Action Plan of 2017, the Carbondale Creative District Roadmap from 2017, the DeVos Strategic Plan (Carbondale Arts), and through independent efforts and events from the Town's Environmental Board (E-Board) and Clean Energy Economy for the Region (CLEER) among other organizations.
+Other plans and studies informed the goals and strategies found in the Plan Update.
+Notably much work has been completed in planning for climate action and resiliency through the Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) Report from 2019, the Climate and Energy Action Plan of 2017, and through independent efforts and events from the Town's Environmental Board (E-Board) and Clean Energy Economy for the Region (CLEER) among other organizations.
 Strategies are directly incorporated based on evaluation of these studies and engagement with their authors.

-The Town of Carbondale Unified Development Code (UDC) was evaluated, and areas of recommended changes are referenced as strategies based on public and stakeholder input.
-An update to the UDC is an important implementation strategy for achieving this plan's goals.
+The Unified Development Code (UDC) was evaluated, and areas of recommended changes are referenced as strategies based on public and stakeholder input.
+An update to the UDC is an implementation strategy for achieving this plan's goals.

-| 2013 Comprehensive | Plan
+| 2013 Comprehensive Plan |